vamseeachanta/teamresumes/cv/ss_resume.md

 - Developed a Python-based tool to automate the analysis of warnings and errors from MES files.
 - Implemented regular expressions to parse and extract warnings and errors.
-- Created the DataFrames and CSV files using pandas.
 - Generated a status table indicating the presence of warnings and errors in each file.
 - Automated the process to handle multiple projects and directories programmatically.
 - Reduced the time required for MES file analysis , providing clear insights for project teams.